6 Key Success Factors for Your Online Shop

 Notifications or pop-ups displayed in the product catalog or shopping cart could potentially be very important here.

-You can also offer a free delivery for customers that have placed a certain number of items in their shopping cart.
+You can also offer free delivery for customers that have placed a certain number of items in their shopping cart.

 However, make sure that it’s possible to reach an average order value with the limit you propose.